What to Plant in Santa Cruz & the Bay Area in November

 November Garden Tasks

-Pull spent summer crops - tomatoes, peppers, squash that are finally done
+Pull spent summer crops.
+Tomatoes, peppers, and squash that are finally done should come out.
+Add healthy material to compost; dispose of diseased plants.

-Clean up garden debris, fallen fruit, diseased plants
+Clean up garden debris, fallen fruit, and diseased plants.
+Good sanitation reduces pest and disease pressure next year.

-Plant bare-root trees, shrubs, and berries (prime season starts!)
+Plant bare-root trees, shrubs, and berries.
+Prime season starts now and runs through February.

-Add compost to beds for winter soil building
+Add compost to beds for winter soil building.
+Rains will work it in naturally.

 The Bare-Root Season Begins